DevAnaBeatriz/PRJ_PhpClass/README.md

 ###

-<p align="left">This repository contains the source code of all PHP classes in the Systems Analysis and Development course.</p>
+<p align="left">This repository contains the source code of some PHP classes in the Systems Analysis and Development course.</p>

 <h2 align="left">How to Clone the Repository</h2>